Grasshopper Business Phone Service—Our 2020 Review

 International calling fees vary depending on the type of phone number you call and the country or area you’re calling, but Grasshopper’s fees are pretty comparable to those of other virtual phone systems.
 One thing that isn’t comparable?
 The number of countries where you can place calls.
 So if you need to place a call to Antarctica, you may be better off going with RingCentral instead of Grasshopper.

 Grasshopper also restricts its business text messaging service.
-While you can still enjoy unlimited texting between US and Canadian numbers, you can’t send texts from a toll-free US number to regular Canadian number (but you can if the Canadian number is also toll-free).
+While you can still enjoy unlimited texting between US and Canadian numbers, you can’t send texts from a toll-free US number to a regular Canadian number (but you can if the Canadian number is also toll-free).
 So if you send business texts to Canadian numbers often, you’ll need to choose your number carefully to avoid extra fees.

 Businesses should also note that Grasshopper charges extra when you make calls to numbers in Alaska or Hawaii (since these two states are considered “off-shore”).
 So if your business operates out of the 49th and 50th states (or if you frequently make calls there), Grasshopper will wind up being more expensive than most other providers.